Jimmy Jacobs: Return to the independent circuit (2017–present)

-On September 1, 2018, Jacobs participated in the Over Budget Battle Royal at All In (professional wrestling).
+On September 1, 2018, Jacobs participated in the Over Budget Battle Royal at All In.

 On September 23, 2021, Jacobs made his debut for GCW's Emo Fight event by singing "The Ballad of Lacey" before being interrupted by Atticus Cogar, leading to the two having a match in the main event where Jimmy won.
 Afterwards, Lacey appeared and reunited with Jacobs.

-Impact Wrestling (2017–present)
+Impact Wrestling (2017–2023)

 On November 5, 2017, Jacobs made his Impact Wrestling debut at Bound for Glory.
 Then, he joined the promotion as an on-air character and backstage producer.
 He became the manager of Kongo Kong.
 Later, he would settle in to a role as a member of the creative team.

-In mid August of 2022, Jacobs reportedly took a personal leave of absence.
-He returned to Impact in October of 2022, to help with Bound for Glory and the post Bound for Glory TV tapings.
+All Elite Wrestling (2023–2024)

+Jacobs left Impact Wrestling in June 2023 and joined All Elite Wrestling (AEW) as a member of the creative team and producer.
+In October 2024, it was reported that Jacobs had left AEW.

+Return to ROH (2024)

+Jacobs made his return to ROH (now the sister promotion of AEW), for the first time since 2015, on the May 23, 2024 edition of Ring of Honor Wrestling, facing Satnam Singh in a losing effort.